Effects of stress

-Research at the University of California in San Francisco found that out of 160 women between 30 and 46 years old, those with the biggest waist measurements reported the highest levels of stress.
-Meanwhile, Dr Pamela Peeke, one of a team of researchers at the National Institutes of Health in America, has discovered that hormones secreted during times of stress are instrumental in causing more fat to be stored, particularly around the abdomen.
+Further research from the University of California found that out of 160 women between the ages of 30 and 46, those with the biggest waist measurements reported the highest levels of stress.
+Dr Pamela Peeke, researcher from the National Institutes of Health in America, discovered that hormones may be responsible for this.

 Stress and hormone response to stress

 A hormone called CRH (corticotropin-releasing hormone) rises in response to stress.
 The increased level triggers a chain of events in the brain, including a release of cortisol and adrenalin (the ‘stress’ hormones), to help prepare the body for action.

 Cortisol stimulates the release of glucose to provide fuel for fight or flight while adrenalin primes the nervous system for action.
 Once the crisis is over, adrenaline disperses, but cortisol — and the glucose it has drawn into the blood — lingers, causing a surge of insulin and stimulating the appetite to encourage the body to restore its fuel stores, to be ready to cope with the next confrontation.